 5.28.
-The design extension conditions shall be used to define the design basis for safety features and for the design of all other items important to safety that are necessary for preventing such conditions from arising, or, if they do arise, for controlling them and mitigating their consequences.
+The design extension conditions shall be used to define the design specifications for safety features and for the design of all other items important to safety that are necessary for preventing such conditions from arising, or, if they do arise, for controlling them and mitigating their consequences.

-8 This could be done with a best estimate approach (more stringent approaches may be used according to States' requirements).

-- 5.29.
-The analysis undertaken shall include identification of the features that are designed for use in, or that are capable9 of preventing or mitigating, events considered in the design extension conditions.
-These features: - (a) Shall be independent, to the extent practicable, of those used in more frequent accidents; - (b) Shall be capable of performing in the environmental conditions pertaining to these design extension conditions, including design extension conditions in severe accidents, where appropriate; - (c) Shall have a reliability commensurate with the function that they are required to fulfil. - 5.30.
+5.29.
+The analysis undertaken shall include identification of the features that are designed for use in, or that are capable of preventing or mitigating, events considered in the design extension conditions.
+These features:

+- (a) Shall be independent, to the extent practicable, of those used in more frequent accidents; - (b) Shall be capable of performing in the environmental conditions pertaining to these design extension conditions, including design extension conditions in severe accidents, where appropriate; - (c) Shall have reliability commensurate with the function that they are required to fulfil.

+5.30.
 In particular, the containment and its safety features shall be able to withstand extreme scenarios that include, among other things, melting of the reactor core.
+These scenarios shall be selected by using engineering judgement and input from probabilistic safety assessments.

+5.31.
+The design shall be such that the possibility of conditions arising that could lead to an early radioactive release or a large radioactive release is 'practically eliminated'.

-These scenarios shall be selected using engineering judgement and input from probabilistic safety assessments. - 5.31.
-The design shall be such that design extension conditions that could lead to significant radioactive releases are practically eliminated (see footnote 1).
-If not, for design extension conditions that cannot be practically eliminated, only protective measures that are of limited scope in terms of area and time shall be necessary for protection of the public, and sufficient time shall be made available to implement these measures.
+5.31A.
+The design shall be such that for design extension conditions, protective actions that are limited in terms of lengths of time and areas of application shall be sufficient for the protection of the public, and sufficient time shall be available to take such measures.

+&lt;sup>15 For returning the plant to a safe state or for mitigating the consequences of an accident, consideration could be given to the full design capabilities of the plant and to the temporary use of additional systems.

+&lt;sup>16 The possibility of certain conditions arising may be considered to have been 'practically eliminated' if it would be physically impossible for the conditions to arise or if these conditions could be considered with a high level of confidence to be extremely unlikely to arise.